jacobpradels/zChess/README.md

 - Piece not aligning with mouse position

 ## Credits
-zChess was started by Jacob Pradels in 2020 and thus far has been a single person development however if you are interested in contributing it is encouraged.
+zChess was started by Jacob Pradels in 2020 and has since been a single person development however if you are interested in contributing it is encouraged.